Home Mortgage

 You should do some comparison shopping among lenders.
 Your Realtor can refer you to several reputable lending institutions which should be able to complete the loan process before your proposed financial approval date.
 The loan officer will take your application and have you sign all the necessary papers to authorize credit and employment verifications.
 You and the Realtor should get periodic progress reports to make sure that all of the details are taken care of.
 Such reports will help to ensure that any potential problems are discovered and addressed before they can threaten the transaction.

-Perhaps the most common deterrent to first-time home buyers is the lack of a down payment.
-The home loan industry has practically re-created itself in the last ten years, making it easier than ever to obtain a mortgage, and new mortgage programs are always cropping up.
+Down Payment Help Perhaps the most common deterrent to first-time home buyers is the lack of a down payment.
+The home loan industry has practically re-created itself in the last few years.

-Some states have a state-sponsored loan program which allows buyers to purchase a home without putting any money down.
+Some cities have sponsored down-payment assistance programs which allows buyers to purchase a home with very little money down.
 A parent or other relative can guarantee repayment of ten percent of the loan if the buyer defaults.
 The only cash needed is for the closing costs, which typically run about three percent of the loan.

 Parents can also give their children down payment help through a personal note or second trust deed.
 The terms could be set up for monthly payments or annual payments amortized over a period of time.
 You could pay the interest only, and have the payoff due when the property is sold.